Bachelor and Master

 Institute of Evolutionary Biology, CSIC - Pompeu Fabra University (Spain)

-In my next postdoctoral project, I will merge efforts with Daniel Richter and Ramon Massana to explore the vast undescribed diversity of microbial eukaryotes that we only know from their short environmental DNA sequences.
-I will unveil the morphology and genomes of uncharted protist to study their role in the macro-evolution of eukaryotes.
+In this postdoctoral project, I am merging efforts with Daniel Richter and Ramon Massana to explore the vast undescribed diversity of microbial eukaryotes that we only know from their short environmental DNA sequences.
+I am developing new approaches (e.g., Sandin et al., 2025, pre-print) to unveil the morphology and genomes of uncharted protist and study their role in the macro-evolution of eukaryotes.
 This project will attempt to reconstruct an unbiased evolutionary history of eukaryotes.

 Sandin, unpublished